 - 1a.
-The school's overall vision

-- 1b.
-Implementation and monitoring

-- 1c.
-Information management, data and communication.
+The school's overall vision (role of technology) - 1b.
+Implementation and monitoring - 1c.
+Business functions, information management, data and communication.

 A school has to satisfy level 2 (of 4) in every aspect to achieve the Naace Mark award: quotes (in italics) throughout this document, taken from various schools' SRF evidence entries, are from level 2 statements.